agbarnett/spelling_wikipedia/README.md

 * 8_ run the statistical models; create the trend data
 * 9_ present the trend results
 * 10_ present the results of the regression models
-* 99_ Miscellaneous files and functions
+* 99_ miscellaneous files and functions

 Subfolders:
 * `figures` for figures